 Specifically, some of the rights of HOA members under the Davis- Stirling Act include:

-If you are experiencing any issues with your Homeowner’s Association, please contact Schorr Law, APC by phone at (310) 954-1877, by email at email@example.com or by filling out the contact form on this page.
+If you are experiencing any issues with your Homeowner’s Association, please contact Schorr Law, APC by phone, by email at email@example.com or by filling out the contact form on this page.
 Schorr Law’s Los Angeles based HOA attorneys have significant experience with HOA issues.
 Contact us now to inquire about a free-30 minute consult.